nrinaudo/nrinaudo.github.com/_optics/configpath.md

 * retrieve the corresponding value, knowing it might not exist.
 * set its associated value.

-We wrote `Optional` to deal with this exact same scenario, so let's see if we can write an `Optional` to explore sections:
+We wrote `Optional` to deal with this exact scenario, so let's see if we can write an `Optional` to explore sections:

 ```scala
 def sectionChild(name: String) = Optional[Section, Config](